absorensen/numbers_go_brrrr/m1_memory_hierarchies/s8_exercises.md

 through all data elements using three for-loops and triples the value in place.

 ## m1::e2 - Killing the Garbage Collector
+We learned about cyclical references earlier.
+These cycles can make it difficult for garbage collected languages, such as Python, to free up unused memory.

 <figure markdown>
 ![Image](../figures/harass_the_garbage_collector.png){ width="500" }
 <figcaption>